Bread on a tiny stove

 How to bake bread on a tiny stove.
 Practice had me bake the perfect bread.
 Follow these instructions and your camp experience will enhance.
 Read more…

 Recipes for the road; easy cooking with common ingredients.
 Quick, healthy and delicious.
 Read more…

-Are you fed up with grains, leaving you eat without feeling stuffed?
-Can you eat bread until your bread supply is finished?
-Do you wonder why bread is not filling you up?
+Are you fed up with bleached, modified grains, leaving you eat without feeling stuffed?
+Can you eat white bread until your bread supply is finished?
+Do you wonder why such bread is not filling you up?
 Are you carrying large bulk of bread in your panniers?